deastrobooking/ProteinResearcher/README.md

 - `cafa6_predictor/checkpoints/best_model.pt` - Trained model
 - `cafa6_predictor/cache/` - Cached intermediate results
 - Submission file (via SubmissionWriter API)

+## Kaggle Notebooks

+Two lightweight Kaggle-ready notebooks are included for an interactive workflow that uses both Python and R:

+- `notebook_python.ipynb` — Python kernel.
+Runs a small demo (uses `--demo --use-testdata`) to produce example embeddings in `cafa6_predictor/data/testdata/`, validates them, and exports CSV artifacts (`*_embeddings_head.csv` and `artifacts_summary.csv`) that are safe for downstream analysis.
+- `notebook_r.ipynb` — R kernel.
+Reads the CSV artifacts exported by the Python notebook and runs quick visualizations (PCA) using `ggplot2`.
+It expects the Python notebook to have already produced the CSVs in `cafa6_predictor/data/testdata/`.

+How to use on Kaggle:

+1. Upload the repository to a new Kaggle notebook.
+Select the **Python** kernel and run `notebook_python.ipynb` first.
+It will run the demo pipeline and write CSVs into `cafa6_predictor/data/testdata/`.
+2. Switch the kernel to **R** (or open a new R notebook) and run `notebook_r.ipynb` to load the CSVs and visualize embedding previews.

+Notes:
+- The Python notebook runs the project's Python scripts (calls `cafa6_predictor/main.py --demo --use-testdata --no-homology`) — in Kaggle you can remove the `--no-homology` flag if you upload the real DIAMOND database and have the required binaries.
+- The notebooks are intentionally minimal: the Python notebook exports compact CSV previews so the R notebook doesn't need extra Python/R bridging packages.
+If you prefer direct interop, modify the R notebook to use `reticulate` or `RcppCNPy` to import `.npy` files directly.

 ## Performance Characteristics